WISCAD/wiscad/projects/index.md

 Our research interests span machine learning for better chip design, design automation for better machine learning including in distributed settings with edge devices, all aspects of IC-CAD including high-level design and layout synthesis, and hardware security.
 In recent years, we have been using explainable machine learning to improve computer-aided design for Integrated Circuits.
 Browse our current and past research projects.

-{% include tags.html tags="data, code, nsf, src" %}
+{% include tags.html tags="data, code, slides, nsf, src" %}

 {% include search-info.html %}